upman/upman.github.com/_posts/2025-10-15-How-to-write-a-coding-agent-in-169-lines-of-python.md

 Gradually, these tools have fundamentally altered my development approach.
 Previously, a significant portion of my cognitive load during coding was dedicated to lower-level details: refactoring for readability, consulting documentation for function calls, ensuring proper naming, and adhering to conventions.
 Now, leveraging AI agents allows me to delegate many of these tasks and focus my attention on higher-level strategic concerns: system architecture, performance optimization, security implications, and aligning with product requirements.
 My role shifts towards providing clear specifications and examples, letting the agent handle the initial implementation, and then focusing on review and refinement.
 The productivity boost is undeniable, and frankly, I can't imagine returning to my old workflow.

 This shift sparked my curiosity.
 How do these agents actually work under the hood?
 To find out, I decided to build a very basic one myself using Python and the OpenAI API (you can switch to any LLM API you like).
-It's a simple experiment, but i learned the core concepts and the challenges involved.
+It's a simple experiment, but I learned the core concepts and the challenges involved.

 ## Giving the LLM Hands: Actions via XML
 At its core, a coding agent often relies on an LLM for both generating the code and figuring out what to do next.
 But an LLM itself can only process and generate text.
 To interact with a real codebase (or any external system), it needs a way to perform actions – like reading files, writing code, or listing directories.